WansonChoi/CookHLA/README.md

-## () Implementational Heads-up
+## (3) Implementational Heads-up

-- Currently, CookHLA **ONLY SUPPORTS hg18** for genotype data.
+- Currently, CookHLA **ONLY SUPPORTS hg18**.
 Target and Reference panel data must be in hg18 coordinate.
 <!-- - **Family ID and Individual ID, 'FID' and 'IID' in PLINK data, have to be same**. -->
 - Again, After downloading Beagle4('beagle.27Jan18.7e1.jar') and Beagle5('beagle.18May20.d20.jar') software in the 'dependency/' folder, Don't forget to rename them as 'beagle4.jar' and 'beagle5.jar'.